 Department of Veterans Affairs: Our mission is to serve America’s veterans and their families with dignity and compassion and be their principal advocate in ensuring that they receive medical care, benefits, social support, and lasting memorials promoting the health, welfare, and dignity of all veterans in recognition of their service to this Nation.

-Department of Assistive and Rehabilitative Services: The Commission’s main purpose is to assist people with disabilities to participate in their communities by achieving employment of choice, living as independently as possible and accessing high quality services.
+Vocational Rehabilitation Service-Texas Workforce Commission: The Commission’s main purpose is to assist people with disabilities to participate in their communities by achieving employment of choice, living as independently as possible and accessing high quality services.

 This resource is located here: Americans With Disabilities Act